Mango Online Rate

 Stir vigilantly and let the mixture cook.
 Drizzle some ghee on top before serving.
 Serve the halwa piping hot.

 Halwa is commonly served with puri.
 To make puri mix a pinch of sugar and salt with wheat flour, maida, and semolina into a dough.

 Let the dough rest for a while.
 Make small pellets and flatten them out into puri.

 You can use a rolling pin to do so.
 In India, you can find puri-machines that help you make puri.

 Heat oil and deep fry your puris until they fluff up.
 Such puris are soft and fluffy on the inside and crispy and flaky on the outside.

-Numerous businesses and shippers have now gone to online platforms to lead their business.
+Numerous businesses and shippers have now used online platforms to lead their businesses.

 Many offer a variety of good-quality items across differing value ranges.
 Others exploit their buyers.